 The Video Import Wizard creates an FLVPlayback video component on the Stage that you can use to test video playback locally.
 When you finish creating your Animate document and want to deploy the SWF file and video clip, upload the following assets to the web server or Adobe Media Server hosting your video:

-If using a local copy of the video clip, upload the video clip (which is located in the same folder as the source video clip you selected with a .flv extension.
+If you are using a local copy of the video clip, upload the video clip (which is located in the same folder as the source video clip you selected with a .flv extension).

 Animate uses a relative path to point to the FLV or F4V file (relative to the SWF file), letting you use the same directory structure locally that you use on the server.
 If the video was previously deployed to your FMS or the FVSS hosting your video, you can skip this step.